PMI CONSUMER PRIVACY NOTICE

-- The total time of delivery (delivery time) shall consist of the Order completion period (preparing Goods for dispatch) and the time of delivery of the Goods by the carrier.
-The Order completion period shall commence when the Seller confirms accepting the Order and shall end upon handing over the package with Goods to the carrier and shall be 2 business days (whereas business days shall be every workday from Monday to Friday, excluding off works days).
+5. The total time of delivery (delivery time) of given Goods shall consist of the Order completion period (preparing Goods for dispatch) by the Seller and the time of delivery of the Goods by the carrier.
+The Order completion period by the Seller shall commence when the Seller confirms accepting the Order, and shall end upon handing over the package with the Goods to the courier by the Seller, and shall be from 2 to 10 working days (whereas workings days shall be every workday from Monday to Friday, excluding off works days).
 The Seller shall inform the Buyer about impossibility of executing the Order or delivering the Goods within the foregoing time-limit.

-- The condition of the package with Goods shall be assessed by the Purchaser in the presence of the courier, and a relevant damage report shall be drawn up in case the package has been damaged or the packaging tampered with – drawing up of the report may facilitate and expedite the process of handling potential claims.
+1. The condition of the package with Goods shall be assessed by the Purchaser in the presence of the courier, and a relevant damage report shall be drawn up in case the package has been damaged or the packaging tampered with – drawing up of the report may facilitate and expedite the process of handling potential claims.
 The Goods sent back should be packed and protected so that they will not be damaged during transport.

 5. WITHDRAWAL FROM THE CONTRACT

 2. The Purchaser shall be entitled to withdraw from the Sales Contract within 14 days without stating any reasons or incurring any costs other than those specified by law.

 3. The Purchaser can withdraw from the Sales Contract by providing the Seller with a relevant statement thereon.
 Such statement can be provided, in particular, using the contract withdrawal form specimen which constitutes Appendix No. 1 hereto (the form shall be in compliance with the statutory form specimen referred to in Article 30 sec.
 1 of the Consumer Rights Act).
 This shall not limit the rights of the Purchaser to submit any other unambiguous statement notifying of their decision to withdraw from the Contract.